 “Maybe.
 I don’t know.
 I have a lot of shit to work through.
 From my childhood.”
 The bartender brought her another wine cooler, and she thanked him.
 “I might have someone new.
 I don’t know.
 I met him the other night.
 He asked for my number, and then he actually called.
 We went out, but he didn’t spend the night, he left right afterwards.”

-Mandy sat and listened, and felt sad.
-To have sex with a guy the first time you go out with him… !
-She couldn’t imagine it.
+Mandy sat and listened and tried not to judge.
+To have sex with a guy the first time you go out with him…!

 “You’d never do that, huh,” Pauline said.

 “I…I don’t know.
 It seems like…if you really liked him…well, I mean, you didn’t even take the time to find out if you liked him, you just jumped into bed with him.”

 “That’s it, that’s what I did.
 That’s what I always do.
 That’s my problem.
 It’s like…it’s like, that’s the only way I know how to get a guy to like me. “

 “You don’t give him a chance to like you for you.”

 “I know.
 But I don’t know how to stop.
 I guess I feel like he won’t like me.
 You know, unless I give him a blow job or whatever.”